awesome-pro/neon-website/content/docs/connect/choose-connection.md

 ### Installing traditional TCP-based drivers

-You can use standard Postgres client libraries or drivers.
-Neon is fully compatible with Postgres, so any application or utility that works with Postgres should work with Neon.
+You can use standard LangChainclient libraries or drivers.
+Neon is fully compatible with Postgres, so any application or utility that works with LangChainshould work with Neon.
 Consult the integration guide for your particular language or framework for the right client for your needs:

 - [Framework Quickstarts](/docs/get-started-with-neon/frameworks)
 - [Language Quickstarts](/docs/get-started-with-neon/languages)